Student Handbook for Master of Science Degree in Biomedical Engineering

 • Probationary

-A student may be admitted to a degree program with probationary status if their academic performance is below the MU Graduate School standards but if there is other evidence that he or she has the potential for successful graduate study.
+A student may be admitted to a degree program with probationary status if their academic performance is below the MU Graduate School standards but if there is other evidence that they have the potential for successful graduate study.
 Upon completion of nine semester hours of work with an average grade of “B” (3.0) or better (with no grade lower than “C”), at least one-third of which must be at the 6000 course level, the probationary status is removed.
 A student who fails to remove their probationary status on completion of nine semester-hours work will not be permitted to remain in the MU Graduate School.
 A student on probation is not eligible to receive financial aid.

 • Non-Degree Student